varigence/docs/bimlflex/reference-documentation/settings/AzureCopyValidateDataConsistency.md

 # Data Consistency Verification

-Determines if the Copy Activity validates data consistency for supported sources and sinks.
+Determines if the Azure Copy Activity validates data consistency for supported sources and sinks.

 Notes: